How Jeff Bezos and Elon Musk are ushering in a new era of space startups

 The pace of innovation Bezos laid out in his talk in 2016 has already begun, albeit in a limited way.
 While billions of dollars are being poured into companies that are at the forefront of a new space economy, those startups are largely working on innovations focused on improving life on Earth, rather than moving it to another part of the solar system.

-Megan Crawford, SpaceFund
+Meagan Crawford, SpaceFund

 Launch is a solved problem . . . but everyone focuses on launch because it’s sexy.”